Xernas78/FakeSrv/README.md

-# Fake Glowstone
+# Fake Amethyst
-A Glowstone version of a Fake Minecraft server that only appears in server list ping (SLP)
+An Amethyst version of a Fake Minecraft server that only appears in server list ping (SLP)

 You just have to download the last release and execute the jar file like any other jar file